01 — Overview

 Abstract

 Punctuation restoration is essential for improving the readability and downstream utility of automatic speech recognition (ASR) outputs, yet remains underexplored for Persian despite its importance.
-We introduce PersianPunc, a large-scale, high-quality dataset for Persian punctuation restoration, constructed through automated processing of existing textual resources.
-We formulate punctuation restoration as a token-level sequence labeling task and fine-tune BERT-based models to achieve state-of-the-art performance.
+We introduce PersianPunc, a large-scale, high-quality dataset of 17 million samples for Persian punctuation restoration, constructed through systematic aggregation and filtering of existing textual resources.

-Through comparative evaluation, we demonstrate that while large language models can perform punctuation restoration, they suffer from critical limitations: over-correction tendencies and substantially higher computational requirements.
-Our lightweight BERT-based approach achieves an F1 score of 97.28% while maintaining efficiency suitable for real-time applications, significantly outperforming LLM baselines on both accuracy and computational metrics.
+We formulate punctuation restoration as a token-level sequence labeling task and fine-tune ParsBERT to achieve strong performance.
+Through comparative evaluation, we demonstrate that while large language models can perform punctuation restoration, they suffer from over-correction tendencies and substantially higher computational requirements.
+Our lightweight BERT-based approach achieves a macro-averaged F1 score of 91.33% while maintaining efficiency suitable for real-time applications.

 The Power of a Single Comma